-THC alone is not enough to result in impaired driving behavior.
-Experts are now looking at patients that take high CBD cannabis oil and CBD extract.
+Experts are now looking at patients that take high CBD cannabis oil and CBD extract as potentially impaired drivers.

 As prohibitionists lose ground to sensible cannabis reforms, they cling to new arguments in support of their misguided cause.
-Before, we were told cannabis caused cancer and brain damage.
+Before, they told cannabis causes cancer and brain damage.
 But, the public has untangled those old, silly claims.
 Now, prohibitionists are rallying their ilk to a new argument: that drivers who use cannabis are impaired dangers on the road.
 And that includes CBD.

 Currently, most places with legal cannabis still have laws against “drugged driving.”
 Although evidence indicates THC doesn’t increase the frequency of car wrecks, CBD hasn’t really been tested.
 That’s because, as we all know, CBD doesn’t get anyone intoxicated.